 4.2, Contextual understandings (2): art, music and culture in the development of Anglicanism.

-Canon Patrick Comerford is Lecturer in Anglicanism, Liturgy and Church History, the Church of Ireland Theological Institute, Dublin.
-This lecture on 29 January 2015 was part of the MTh Year II course, TH 8825: Anglican Studies in an Irish context.
+(Revd Canon Professor) Patrick Comerford is Lecturer in Anglicanism, Liturgy and Church History, the Church of Ireland Theological Institute, Dublin.
+This lecture on 8 February January 2016 was part of the MTh Year II course, TH 8825: Anglican Studies in an Irish context.